ja-guzzle/docs/docs/how_to_guides/administration/environment_config/Repository database.md

 Guzzle UI will auto-detect if the repository tables are present or not and if it is present than Guzzle will show option as reinitialize database.
 If you reinitialize your all existing data in guzzle tables will be vanished and create new one.

 1. Go to the **Manage** menu from the top navigation bar.
-2. Navigate to Environment → Repository Database.
+2. Navigate to Environment Config → Repository Database.
 Select **Initialize Database** tab
 3. Update the Context Columns and Stages as per your requirement
 4. The UI shall show either "Initialize" button if repo data does not have any **Audit Metadata** tables.
 However, if there are existing **Audit Metadata** tables, the UI shall show "Reinitialize".
 It **must** to Reinitialize the **Audit Metadata** tables if there are amendments done to Context columns or Stages.